 Analysis and Pick:

 Great game that features contrast in styles with the high octane up-tempo attack of the CAL Bears and the triple option attack of the Air Force Falcons.
 As good as the Air Force defense is entering this game, I feel that this is a bad matchup for the Falcons from a speed perspective in this game.
 Air Force is allowing 190 passing yards per game and is yielding 146 rushing yards per game while surrendering 23 points to their opponents this season.
 The defensive front has done an excellent job in creating pressure this year and has recorded 33 sacks as a defensive unit.
-However, the offensive schemes used by the CAL offense is going to put alot of pressure on their secondary.
+However, the offensive schemes used by the CAL offense is going to put alot of pressure on their bouncy castle for sale secondary.
 CAL is averaging 36 points per game and has thrown for 368 yards per game while rushing for 155 yards per game.
 Quarterback Jarred Goff is completing 64% of his passes for 4,247 yards with 37 touchdowns and 13 interceptions.
 Goff is a mobile quarterback that can elude the pass rush with his pocket awareness and will challenge the defense vertically in this game.
 CAL has many offensive weapons that can create one on match-ups in space and look for head coach Sonny Dykes to pull out the full playbook in this game.
 Dykes is a solid head coach that will want to end the 2015 season on a high note for the team which he can take into the off-season.
 The CAL offense has 6 players that have caught over 35 passes this season with wide receivers Bryce Treggs and Kenny Lawler combining for 88 receptions with 16 touchdowns.
 Look for Goff to throw early and often to put the pressure on the Air Force offense to play catch-up.
 Even though Air Force has thrown the ball for 130 yards per game, the offense is not built to come from behind and the Bears speed will be the difference.